lesliesbird/Chaos/README.md

 # Chaos
 An exercise in plotting fractal equations.
-Displays either Sierpinski Triangle, Sierpinski Carpet, Henon Attractor or Julia Set plotted by a random algorithm.
+Displays either Sierpinski Triangle, Sierpinski Carpet, Henon Attractor, Julia Set, Mandelbrot, and Newton fractal plotted by a random algorithm.
 A new pattern is chosen on the hour.
 Pebble Time version adds a cool color shifting algorithm.

 2.4 - Better drawing completion.